Duquesne University-Temple University Bachelor/MD Program

 Linkage programs allow an incoming freshman student to secure, through a competitive admission process, early acceptance into medical or dental school.
 The admission and retention requirements for these linkage programs often are more rigorous and selective than those for other students entering the PMHPP.
-Both schools offer early assurance programs as well that allow rising Duquesne juniors to be considered earlier than traditional medical/dental school applicants.
+Temple offers an early assurance program as well that allows rising Duquesne juniors to be considered earlier than traditional medical school applicants.

 Duquesne University-Temple University

 Interested applicants for this program declare their intent to apply to the Bachelor/MD Program on their Duquesne application by October 15*.
 All applications materials must be received by this deadline; only completed applications, received before the deadline, will be considered for this program.
 This is a competitive admission program.

 Minimum 1350 on SAT (critical reading + math) or 31 composite score on ACT,